Iván Archivaldo Guzmán Salazar: 2005 arrest and imprisonment

 Multiple contemporary news reports state that in April 2004, Iván was involved in the murder of Canadian exchange student Kristen Deyell and her Mexican companion, César Augusto Pulido Mendoza.
-The case did not conclude.
+The case remained unsolved.

 In February 2005, Zapopan Municipal Police Officers (ZMP) arrested Iván Archivaldo Guzmán Salazar, Jorge Ozuna Tovar, and Alfredo Gómez Díaz as they sat in their vehicle waiting for another carload of associates.
 Before Guzmán Salazar's arrest, ZMP had observed a man being thrown from a car.
 The ZMP pursued the vehicle and eventually detained five subjects, later identified as associates of Guzmán Salazar.

 In early June 2005, El Chapo posted his US$55,000 bail bond, and Iván was released; federal police quickly re-arrested him.
 The government imprisoned Iván Archivaldo in Federal Social Readaptation Center No. 1 "La Palma" while he awaited trial on the charge of money laundering.
 According to a report by journalist Anabel Hernández, Iván Archivaldo requested that his father send him warmer clothes to deal with the cold in the prison.
 When El Chapo requested guards' help in smuggling contraband clothing, they raised their fees five-fold to $500,000.
 Later, El Chapo would have the guards captured, tortured, and murdered, then left their dismembered bodies on the outskirts of Mexico City International Airport.

 In 2008, Iván Archivaldo Guzmán Salazar was found guilty of money laundering and sentenced to five years imprisonment.
 He successfully appealed the verdict, however, and he was released later that year.